Did Luke Botch the Census? A Historical Look at Luke 2

 5. Did Luke invent the census to get Jesus to Bethlehem?

-Sometimes skeptics will say Luke makes up this crazy census to get Jesus to Bethlehem to fulfill the prophecy in Micah 5:2.
+Dan also says that Luke made up this crazy census to get Jesus to Bethlehem to fulfill the prophecy in Micah 5:2.
 But that’s like using a steam-roller to crack a peanut.
-If Luke were inventing the story to force a prophecy fulfillment, he could’ve just said Jesus was born there—done.
-Or he could make up a simpler story, like Joseph getting a job there connected through his family.
+If Luke were inventing the story to force a prophecy fulfillment, he could’ve just said Jesus was born there.
+Done.
+Or he could make up a simpler story, like Joseph receiving an inheritance there connected through his family.

 Bottom line:

 Luke doesn’t deserve the dismissive hand-wave he often gets.
-His account fits with what we know about Roman administration—messy, inconsistent, and very much capable of doing things outside the lines when it suited them.
-From Quirinius’ involvement in earlier Syrian affairs, to the kind of travel Roman censuses actually required, to the way client kingdoms were treated when Rome got annoyed—Luke’s account lines up better than most critics realize.
+His account fits with what we know about Roman administration: messy, inconsistent, and very much capable of doing things outside the lines when it suited them.
+From Quirinius’ involvement in earlier Syrian affairs, to the kind of travel Roman censuses actually required, to the way client kingdoms were treated when Rome got annoyed, Luke’s account lines up way better than most critics realize.
+We should be cautious about assuming we know more about first-century customs than a first-century author, especially one like Luke, who’s shown himself repeatedly to be historically careful and accurate.

 Liked it?
 Take a second to support Erik Manning on Patreon!